onaio/ansible-sqitch/README.md

 ansible-sqitch
 =========

-Ansible role that installs sqitch on Debian/Ubuntu.
+Ansible role that installs Sqitch with PostgreSQL, MySQL or SQLite support on Debian/Ubuntu.

 Requirements
 ------------